Jacob Rosdail is a documentary filmmaker and educator currently based out of Kearney, Nebraska.

 He collaborated with Cameron Bargerstock on Musickland, a documentary about musician turned hog farmer Adam Musick.
 That film, along with his short film The Doll Dilemma played in film festivals across the country.

 Rosdail is currently an Assistant Professor in the Department of Communication at the University of Nebraska at Kearney.
-He has produced several short films and in 2016 debuted his film “Kearney Goes to War” which aired on Nebraska Public Television (NET).
-He is currently working on films about New Mexico’s Gila River and Nebraska’s State Hospital for Tuberculosis.
+In 2016 his film “Kearney Goes to War” which aired Nebraska Public Television (NET).
+His films Life on the Gila and The Seventh Stages of Grief played in festivals and on public television.
+He is currently working on films about Latin@ immigrants and Nebraska’s State Hospital for Tuberculosis.